Gleaner Manufacturing Company: 1930s

 During the Great Depression, owing mostly to the collapse of the farm economy and the Dust Bowl, the Baldwins' company entered bankruptcy in the 1930s as equipment sales plummeted.
 William James Brace acquired the company with his son-in-law, George Reuland.
 The pair, along with other investors, brought the company back to profitability and maintained ownership until 1955.
 During World War II, the factory converted its production to war materiel.

 1940s and 1950s

 By the late 1940s and early 1950s, other farm equipment manufacturers were offering increased competition to Gleaner, having introduced their own versions of self-propelled combines.

 In 1955, Allis-Chalmers acquired Gleaner.
 This represented commercial renewal for Gleaner with the production and marketing success of various new models and technologies.
 It also represented a great gain for Allis-Chalmers.
 Allis was the market leader in pull-type (tractor-drawn) combines, with its All-Crop Harvester line.
 Acquiring Gleaner meant that it would also be a leader in self-propelled machines, and it would own two of the leading brands in combines.
 The Gleaner line augmented (and later superseded) the All-Crop Harvester line, and for several years Gleaner's profits made up nearly all of Allis-Chalmers' profit.
 Gleaners continued to be manufactured at the same factory, in Independence, Missouri, after the acquisition.

+1960s

+From the start of this decade to its end, 8 different Gleaner models would be produced along with the company's first rice, tracked, and hillside machine variations.
+At the dawn of the 1960s the Model C self-propelled was made popular amongst custom harvest crews as it could be equipped with a 14 - 20 ft grain header or a 4 row corn head.
+This model had a down front threshing cylinder at 40 inches wide much like its predecessor model "A", but the cleaning area of the "C" was doubled in size in order to clean the increased grain throughput of the wider headers.

+The model C also carried the specialized variations of "CR" for rice harvest, "CT" which was outfitted with steel tracks for very muddy conditions, and "CH" which was a hillside version made to market to grain farmers in the Pacific Northwest area of the United States known as the Palouse.